Zastrozzi, The Master of Discipline

-Zastrozzi, The Master of Discipline is a play by Canadian playwriter George F. Walker, first produced at Toronto Free Theatre in 1977.
+Zastrozzi, The Master of Discipline is a play by Canadian playwright George F. Walker, first produced at Toronto Free Theatre in 1977.
 It is loosely based upon the 1810 novel Zastrozzi: A Romance by Percy Bysshe Shelley.

 Plot and characters

-The major characters and the plot of the play are nearly identical with the 1810 novel Zastrozzi by Percy Bysshe Shelley.
+The major characters and the plot of the play are nearly identical to the 1810 novel Zastrozzi by Percy Bysshe Shelley.

 The play is set in 1893.
-Zastrozzi, the master criminal of all Europe and a self-proclaimed atheist, like the character in the 1810 novel and Shelley himself, has focused for nearly three years on the pursuit of revenge against the murderer of his mother, the whimsical, inconstant, and delusively God-obsessed artiste Verezzi.
-In the Shelley novel, Zastrozzi's mother Olivia is seduced and impregnated by Verezzi's father when she was fifteen, Zastrozzi is the illegitimate son, Verezzi is his half-brother and Olivia dies at thirty in poverty and abandoned, demanding that Zastrozzi avenge her.
+Zastrozzi, the master criminal in all of Europe and an atheist, like the character in the 1810 novel and Shelley himself, has focused for nearly three years on the pursuit of revenge against his mother's murderer: the whimsical, inconstant, and delusively God-obsessed artiste Verezzi.
+In the Shelley novel, Zastrozzi's mother Olivia was seduced and impregnated by Verezzi's father when she was fifteen.
+Zastrozzi is the illegitimate son and Verezzi is his half-brother.
+Olivia dies at thirty in poverty and abandoned, demanding that Zastrozzi avenge her.
 In both the novel and the play, Zastrozzi, with the help of his heartless protégé Bernardo and his sometime lover, the seductress Matilda, chases Verezzi to a small town in the Italian countryside and engineers an elaborate plot to destroy his enemy.
-But while Verezzi may be an easy target, his tutor Victor, a former priest, presents a much more difficult challenge for Zastrozzi.
+While Verezzi may be an easy target, his tutor Victor, a former priest, presents a much more difficult challenge for Zastrozzi.

 The play retains all the major characters of the Shelley novel: Zastrozzi, Verezzi, Julia, Matilda, Bernardo, and the Priest (Victor).
 The plot is the same in both works, and Matilda serves the same role.
 The novel and play take place in Italy.

-The same themes are addressed in both works: Atheism, revenge, the ethical and moral debates and issues relating to retribution.
+The same themes are addressed in both works: Atheism, revenge, the ethical and moral debates, and issues relating to retribution.